patrickjdwyer/postgres-write-ahead-etl/README.md

 Once the dependencies are set up, just run `jupyter notebook` to start the server.
 The code is run sequentially from top to bottom.

+Note that if you are running Postgres in a different way than I described above, you may need to change the Postgres configuration parameters in cell 2.

 ## Implementation Details

 The job has three major steps: